alanruttenberg/lsw2/virtual-machine/Readme.md

 To build the image, execute "docker build . -t "lsw2/lisp".
 This image does not include emacs.

+The image is based on lsw2/reasoners, which will need to be built first.
+You can either quickly build a large image by running sh build.sh in docker-reasoners, or more slowly build a much smaller image, by running sh build.sh in docker-reasoners-static.

-To run that docker image from your local emacs:
+To run LSW from docker image inside your local emacs:
- - put https://github.com/emacs-pe/docker-tramp.el somewhere, add the path to load-path, and (require 'docker-tramp)
+ - put https://github.com/emacs-pe/docker-tramp.el somewhere, add the path to the emacs load-path, and (require 'docker-tramp)
  - clone https://github.com/daewok/slime-docker and add the path you cloned in to load-path, and (require 'slime-docker)
  - Configure slime-docker with (setq slime-docker-implementations `((lsw ("/home/lsw/repos/lsw2/bin/lsw") :image-name "lsw2/lisp")))
  - add slime-tramp as one of your slime-contribs